+The calls these days to support the Greek people’s struggle against austerity are in abundance.
+The Campaign for Democracy group has issued one such petition.
 I signed this petition, as I do support the Greek people’s fight for social justice and regaining some control of their destiny.
 But what a pity this is being framed … Continue reading »

 President Francois Hollande of France announced a new renewable energy partnership between the French and German governments last week.
 The idea, modeled on the Airbus partnership, would expand cooperation between the governments on renewable energy projects.
 Airbus, which began in the 1960s, was formed as a joint partnership between primarily between French and German corporations, with Dutch … Continue reading »

 How bad is ‘European’?